Central Texas Flood Safety Guide

 Austin Flooding: Water Safety

-Stay informed and make the decision thats right for you when considering going out on Lake Austin or lake Travis after a significant rain event or flooding.
-Here’s an in-depth July 2025 update on Lake Travis and Lake Austin—covering water levels, bacteria concerns, and flooding impacts:
+Stay informed and make the decision that’s right for you when considering going out on Lake Austin or Lake Travis after a significant rain event or flooding.
+In July 2025, the Edwards Plateau experienced significant flooding.
+Lake Travis and Lake Austin were significantly impacted, this page covers water levels, bacteria concerns, and flooding impacts:

 FAQ

-No, it is not safe at this time.
-The Lower Colorado River Authority (LCRA) has urged everyone to stay off the Highland Lakes, including Travis and Austin, due to elevated bacteria, debris, and fast-moving water following recent historic flooding.
-The City of Austin has also temporarily closed Lake Austin and surrounding waterways.
+Yes, it is safe at this time.
+The Lower Colorado River Authority (LCRA) typically urges everyone to stay off the Highland Lakes, including Travis and Austin, due to elevated bacteria, debris, and fast-moving water typicaly 3-4 days following flooding.
+The City of Austin also temporarily closes Lake Austin and surrounding waterways.

 🔗 LCRA public advisory on lake safety